mavryk-network/mavryk-protocol/docs/paris/glossary.rst

     is allowed to bake.
     The baker selects transactions from the mempool_ to be included in the block it bakes.

-    When using :ref:`Octez <octez>`, baking and other consensus actions are handled by the baker daemon, on behalf of one or more delegate_ accounts.
+    When using :ref:`Octez <mavkit>`, baking and other consensus actions are handled by the baker daemon, on behalf of one or more delegate_ accounts.
     By extension, a baker designates the owner of such a delegate account, typically running the baker daemon on its behalf.